Why You Should Avoid Buying Backlinks for Your Business

-It’s one of the oldest SEO tricks in the book — and while it can lead to short-term results, Please be warned i’s also one of the riskiest moves a business can make for their website.
+It’s one of the oldest SEO tricks in the book.
+While it can lead to short-term results, please be warned that it’s also one of the riskiest moves a business can make for their website.

 What Are Bought Backlinks?

 Backlinks are links from other websites pointing to your own.
-When they’re earned naturally — through great content, media coverage, or strategic partnerships — they signal trust and authority to search engines.
+When they are earned naturally — through great content, media coverage, or strategic partnerships — they signal trust and authority to search engines.

 And that comes with consequences.